aewebsolutions/contentNavigator/README.md

-# contentNavigator
+# Content Navigator JQuery plugin
-ContentNavigator is a JQuery plugin that generates a table of content or index from your page.
+ContentNavigator is a JQuery plugin that generates a table of content or index from a page.

 This plugin is realy helful when you have a documentation page, a manual page or whatever another long text.
-Just call the plugin and a table of content will be automatically creates.
+Just call the plugin and a table of content will be created automatically.

 ## Demos
 - Basics examples: https://rawgit.com/aewebsolutions/contentNavigator/master/demos/basic.html